How to Advertise Your Personal Training Services | 13 Proven Hacks

 - Choose a style and tone that speaks to your ideal client.

-- Use consistent branding across social media, your website, and email.
+- Use consistent branding across platforms.

 3. Dedicate Time to Your Website Content

-- Include strong testimonials
+- Include testimonials

-- Offer a free trial or consultation
+- Offer free trials

 4. Publish Blog Posts That Answer Client Questions